lowlight-ua/dos-pesos/account/terraform/README.md

-This directory contains Terraform scripts required to provision account-level resources for the instance.
+Terraform scripts required to provision account-level resources for the instance.